jsch111/2CsmPET/README.md

 confirm the events, discard the trace and/or change default values for that trace.

-The script uses the code from the following link: https://github.com/thomasbkahn/step-detect/blob/master/step_detect.py
+The script uses code from the following link: https://github.com/thomasbkahn/step-detect/blob/master/step_detect.py